 5) Increased impact.
 A board made of trained and informed experts is one that advocates for its organization and inspires action.
-Staff are motivated to perform and the community sees the mission work accomplished.
+Staff are motivated to perform and then the community sees and benefits from the mission work accomplished.

 6) More funding.
 There are over 51,000 nonprofits in the state of Michigan alone.
 Your organization literally cannot afford to operate with a mediocre, meets-expectations board.
 There are tens of thousands of organizations seeking the same donors, seeking the same funding—if you want rise above the rest, you need to be on top of your game.

 At the end of the day, it's up to the board to make sure that a nonprofit is fulfilling its purpose—that it is advancing its mission and making true, lasting impact on the community.
 Board governance training plays a crucial role in that success.

 Website collaboration with Courtland Consulting | Sitemap | Staff Login